koheimiya/checkpoint/README.md

 ```

-### Job scheduling and prefixes
+### Prefix Command
-Tasks can be run with a prefix command, which is useful when working with a third-party job scheduling command such as `jbsub`.
+Tasks can be run with a prefix command, which is useful when working with a third-party job-scheduling or containerization command such as `jbsub` and `docker`.
 ```python

 class TaskWithJobScheduler(Task):